mizuno-group/ChiralityMisunderstanding/usage.md

 ```

 ## Trained model weights
-Model weights trained in several conditions are prepared.
+Model weights trained in several conditions can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1cIWMADP4YRfHDqZNWR3mgBHW87IrRrR6?usp=drive_link).
+Currently, the following models are available:
-- Fully trained model (step 80,000) in training where stagnation did not occur (weights/no_stagnation.pth).
+- no_stagnation.pth: Fully trained model (step 80,000) in training where stagnation did not occur.
-- Fully trained model (step 80,000) in training where stagnation occurred (weights/stagnation.pth).
+- stagnation.pth: Fully trained model (step 80,000) in training where stagnation occurred.
-- Fully trained model (step 80,000) with pre-LN structure (weights/preln.pth).
+- preln.pth: Fully trained model (step 80,000) with pre-LN structure.

 ## Evaluation
-Perfect / partial accuracy of translation can be calculated for any SMILES data you have.
+Perfect / partial accuracy of translation by the model you trained or downloaded can be calculated for any SMILES data you have.
 Predicted SMILES can also be stored.
 ```sh
 python experiments/evaluate.py --model_file weights/no_stagnation.pth --smiles data/example_data.csv --input_col random --target_col canonical --output data/prediction_example.csv
 ```
 Specify ```--preLN``` option when you use a weight with pre-LN structure.

 ## Featurization
-You can featurize molecules with the trained model.
+You can featurize molecules with the trained or downloaded model.
 Tokenization is not required.
 ```sh
 python experiments/featurize.py --model_file weights/no_stagnation.pth --smiles data/example_data.csv --col canonical --output data/example_feature.csv
 ```